arafai/io-presentation/PITCHME.md

 ![TIP](template/img/tip.png)
 <br>
-For the best viewing experience, press F for fullscreen.
+For the best viewing experience ever, press F for fullscreen.
 @css[template-note](We recommend using the *SPACE* key to navigate between slides.)

 ---?include=template/md/split-screen/PITCHME.md